sonuoha/BuildUSD/README.md

 - Types are inferred (Bool/Int/Double and arrays; fallback String).

 Federated Stage Behavior (via `buildusd.federate`)
-- Each converted USD stage is referenced as a payload under `/World/<file_stem>` in the manifest-selected master stage.
+- Each converted USD stage is referenced as a payload under `/World/<safe_name>` in the manifest-selected master stage.
-- Payload prims are authored inactive (unloaded by default).
-Activate to load content.
 - The payload targets the stage's default prim so additional `/World` nesting is avoided when possible.
+- The federation output is idempotent: re-running adds missing payloads; use `--rebuild` to recreate the master stage from scratch.
+- If `defaults.overall_master_name` is set, a top-level overall master is built by payloading the per-site master stages.

 Programmatic Use
 - `from buildusd import api` exposes structured helpers. `api.ConversionSettings` and `api.convert()` mirror the CLI; `api.FederationSettings` and `api.federate_stages()` do the same for master assembly; `api.apply_stage_anchor_transform()` anchors custom USD stages consistently.
 - `api.CONVERSION_DEFAULTS` / `api.FEDERATION_DEFAULTS` expose the packaged defaults, and `api.DEFAULT_CONVERSION_OPTIONS` offers a ready-to-clone baseline for geometry harvesting.
-- Anchor modes accept `"local"`, `"site"`, or `None`/`"none"`; the latter skips writing a transform on `/World`.
+- Anchor modes accept `"local"`, `"basepoint"`, or `None`/`"none"`; the latter skips writing a transform on `/World`.
 - main(argv=None) and parse_args(argv=None) accept a list of tokens to drive from scripts/notebooks.
 Manifest Schema
-- defaults: Global fallback for master name, projected/geodetic CRS, base point, and optional `file_revision` used for checkpoint notes/tags.
+- defaults: Global fallback for master name, projected/geodetic CRS, base point, shared site base point, and optional `file_revision` used for checkpoint notes/tags.
+  - `overall_master_name` (or `overall_master`) enables an overall master stage.
+  - `overall_base_point` / `overall_shared_site_base_point` set the overall federation origin.
-- masters: Named federated stages with optional CRS/base point overrides and `file_revision`.
+- masters: Named per-site federated stages with optional CRS/base point overrides and `file_revision`.
+The master `base_point` is used as the site federation origin; falls back to shared site base point if missing.
 - files: Match rules (name or glob pattern) that choose a master, override CRS/base point/lonlat, and provide a per-file `file_revision`.

 Notes